Perspective | A Virginia boy’s battle with diabetes has shaped his life — and sent him to the White House

 “I don’t actually remember it,” Joshua said, of his first appearance as an advocate.
 But he’ll never forget Tuesday.

 He was serenaded by first lady Jill Biden for his 13th birthday (which was Monday), rode in the presidential motorcade and was introduced to the entire nation during the State of the Union address.
-His family dined in the White House (chicken for him and his big brother, crab cakes for parents, Shannon and Brian).
+His family dined in the White House (chicken for him and his big brother, crab cakes for parents Shannon and Brian).

 “I usually miss math, which is one of my favorite subjects,” he said, in a public appearance in 2017, in a smaller version of this week’s boy suit, talking about a pump that acts as an artificial pancreas.
 Math is right after recess.
 After running around on the playground, his blood sugar always dropped and he’d have to go to the nurse, have a juice box or a snack, wait 15 minutes and test again.